-For my bikepacking trip you can really get away with any kind of bike.
-My first trip across the country was on a Walmart Mongoose bike and I made it all the way, so you can really do it however you want to do it.
-It just depends on how much you want to spend.
+For my bikepacking trip you can really get away with any kind of bike really.
+My first trip across the country was on a Walmart Mongoose bike and I made it all the way, so you can really do it however you want to do it, just depends on how much you want to spend.
 So, I would really recommend any bike that fits your needs.
 The only thing I would really suggest upgrading would be your seat and tires.
-You want a nice comfy seat that you can put a lot of miles on and there’s nothing worse than hurting in that area.
+You want a nice comfy seat that you can put a lot of miles on and there nothing worse than hurting in that area.
 For tires I went with the Schwalbe Marathon Plus tires.
 They’re good for mountain miles and have some great traction and road control.
 They’re really great off-road, but they’re great on the pavement as well.

-Do you usually pack both the hammock and the tent?
+Do you usually back both the hammock and the tent?
 Or do you prefer one over the other?

-Do you always pack a sleeping pad a sleeping bag?
+Do you always pack a sleeping pad and a sleeping bag?

 Absolutely.
-Both of those are necessities.
-The first couple trips I did without a sleeping pad because I’d never used one before and I just slept on the ground, but it makes a BIG difference!
+Both of those are necessities as well.
+The first couple trip I did without a sleeping pad because I’d never used one before and I just slept on the ground, but it makes a BIG difference!
 You can just go a lot longer and are a lot more comfortable.
 You can definitely get by without a pad, but as we get older…well we’re not 21 anymore and need the comfort.
 Thermarest makes some of the best pads I’ve ever slept on.
-The NeoAir is great and really packs down into nothing.
+The NeoAir is really packs up into nothing.
 They’re pretty sturdy, lightweight and comfy.

 I’ve used many different sleeping bags from cotton to wool, but 800 fill down is great because it compresses down into nothing.
 Right now I’m using a Mountain Hardware Phantom that good to a 30 degree weather, which is pretty good since I’m headed to Australia and just weighs around 1.2lbs so it’s really light weight too.

 What does your camp kitchen consist?
 Are you using dehydrated food and a Pocket Rocket? or are you making little fires when you can?

 It’s kind of evolved over the years.
 I started out with a little wood burning stove and I had to make my fires every night which got a little old, especially in wet terrain!
 It would just be so hard to make a fire when things are damp or wet.
-I upgraded to the MSR Pocket Rocket and the canisters which has worked really well.
+I upgraded to the Pocket Rocket and the canisters which has worked really well.
 The one thing is that you can’t always find fuel for it in South America or third world countries.
-So, for South America I went with the MSR Whisperlite which runs off petrol, kerosene, diesel, and all sorts of different fuels which makes it more universal.
+So for South America I went with the MSR Whisperlite which runs off petrol, kerosene, diesel, it takes all sort of different fuels which is more universal.
 It works well and makes life easy when you’re miles from a city.
 You can always find gasoline.
 I just use a solo pot and pan made by MSR that all fits into a nice little package with the fuel canister.